 This is a game we played during our Scoutmaster training.
-This is a fun way to review first aid skills with Boy Scouts.
+This is a fun way to review first aid skills with Scouts BSA.
 There are a lot of questions included in the file.
 Just remove the questions for anything you haven’t covered yet.

 Printable copy of First Aid Baseball Instruction and Question Cards